“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 The rooms are spread over several wings of the building, and as you'd expect, the more you pay, the better they get in terms of space, location and view.
 As a general rule, expect whitewashed walls, oak furniture, and dashes of colour through geometric-design cushions and curtains: aquamarine, teal, mustard and mauve.

-Superior rooms are comfortable enough for 2-3 nights, but if you're coming for longer we'd get a Junior Suite: almost double the space, plus a sofa area.
+Superior rooms are comfortable enough for 2-3 nights, but if you're coming for longer we'd get a Junior Suite or Suite: almost double the space, plus a sofa area.
 Family Suites are similar, but with the bedroom and living area (with its double sofabed) separated by a sliding door.
 We were lucky enough to stay in a Junior Suite Sea Front - dreamy sea views and smarter decor (a peacock-blue or white leather sofa and contemporary lighting), plus a big balcony, so we were able to sit out and read then watch superb sunsets.
+Suites are even larger, and many have private pools.
 Top of the pile are the Bungalows; standalone rooms looking out to sea, with white louvered shutters and generous balconies.

 All have the same facilities, including air con, 2 types of bathrobe (yes - waffle and towelling!), fragrant olive-based toiletries and (apart from Standard Rooms) a Nespresso machine.